rtCamp/Frappe-Manager/docs/commands/ssl.md

 **Options**:

-* `-c, --challenge`: ACME validation method.
+* `-c, --challenge [dns01|http01]`: ACME validation method.  [default: http01]
-* `--cname`: Delegated zone for _acme-challenge. dns01 only.
+* `--cname TEXT`: Delegated zone for _acme-challenge. dns01 only.
-* `--dns-provider`: Label of the \[ssl.dns_providers] credential set that authenticates this domain, from fm ssl dns-config cloudflare --name.
+* `--dns-provider TEXT`: Label of the \[ssl.dns_providers] credential set that authenticates this domain, from fm ssl dns-config cloudflare --name.
 Omit for the default account. dns01 only.
 * `--test-ca`: Rehearse against Let's Encrypt staging.
-Nothing is kept: no certificate, no nginx change.
+Nothing is kept: no certificate, no nginx change.  [default: false]
-* `--standalone`: For an external Docker project on the fm-frontend-network network.
+* `--standalone`: For an external Docker project on the fm-frontend-network network.  [default: false]
 * `--dev`: Issue from fm's local CA, so no internet or public DNS is needed.
-Bench mode only.
+Bench mode only.  [default: false]
 * `--skip-dns-check`: Skip the DNS pre-check.
-Standalone mode only.
+Standalone mode only.  [default: false]
 * `--wait-for-dns`: Wait up to 5 min for the CNAME.
-Standalone only.
+Standalone only.  [default: false]
 * `--custom`: Import an operator-supplied certificate instead of issuing one.
 Needs --cert and --key.
-Bench mode only.
+Bench mode only.  [default: false]
-* `--cert`: Certificate file (PEM). --custom only.
+* `--cert PATH`: Certificate file (PEM). --custom only.
-* `--key`: Private key file (PEM), unencrypted. --custom only.
+* `--key PATH`: Private key file (PEM), unencrypted. --custom only.
-* `--ca`: CA bundle file (PEM).
+* `--ca PATH`: CA bundle file (PEM).
 Optional; when given, bench containers trust it for outbound self-calls once you run 'fm start BENCH' to apply the updated compose. --custom only.
 * `--edge-tls, --behind-proxy`: For an origin behind an external TLS terminator (e.g. Cloudflare Flexible: browser to edge over HTTPS, edge to origin over plain HTTP).
 Keys the origin's HTTP->HTTPS redirect off the forwarded proto instead of its own always-http connection, so it stops looping.
 Also makes the bench's gunicorn trust that header for inbound requests -- bench-wide, for every domain the bench serves, not just this one, so every certificate on a bench must agree on this flag.
 Still issues a certificate: needs an explicit method (--dev, --custom, or --challenge), since the mode's own point is a locally trusted certificate for the origin's own :443.
-Bench mode only.
+Bench mode only.  [default: false]

-## Examples
+### Examples

-### Issue a certificate for a bench domain
+#### Issue a certificate for a bench domain

 Naming just the bench with no domain offers its configured domains to pick from interactively.